lsbjordao/academic/content/project/What-is-Mimosa/index.md

 *Mimosa* is a megadiverse Neotropical genus, with about 700 species, and ca. 40 species in Old World, but several species became pantropical.

-The last revision of the genus was performed by [Barneby (1991)](http://antbase.org/ants/publications/nybg/Mimosa%20NY-Botanical_gardens_Vol.%2065%20-%20Copy.pdf) and the most comprehensive phylogenetic study was perfomed by [Simon et al. (2011)](https://bsapubs.onlinelibrary.wiley.com/doi/full/10.3732/ajb.1000520), in which ca. 259 species were included, proving the monophyletic status of the genus.
+The last taxonomic revision of the genus was performed by [Barneby (1991)](http://antbase.org/ants/publications/nybg/Mimosa%20NY-Botanical_gardens_Vol.%2065%20-%20Copy.pdf) and the most comprehensive phylogenetic study was perfomed by [Simon et al. (2011)](https://bsapubs.onlinelibrary.wiley.com/doi/full/10.3732/ajb.1000520), in which ca. 259 species were included, proving the monophyletic status of the genus.